-It is important to emphasize that the present contribution does not completely solve the inverse problem of conservation laws for reduced MHD and the other models discussed herein.
+It is important to emphasize that the present contribution does not completely solve the inverse problem of conservation laws for models of the MHD form.
 The complete determination of the full set of models that respect given conservation laws would be a very tough task and so far we are not aware of any suitable methodology in order to address the complete problem.
-As we will see below, we shortcut by considering that the time derivatives of the dynamical variables assume a specific form.
+As we will see below, we shortcut by considering that the time derivatives of the dynamical variables assume a specific form compatible with the Lie-Poisson brackets of Hamiltonian systems such as RMHD \cite{morr_haze}.
 This assumption simplifies significantly the subsequent manipulations.

-Beyond the construction of the 2D models, we derive Nambu representations that describe the dynamics in terms of trilinear brackets.
+Beyond the construction of the 2D models, we show how one can derive Nambu representations that describe the dynamics in terms of trilinear brackets.
 The Nambu formalism for the 3D incompressible MHD has been derived in \cite{sala_kurg} but not for the RMHD model.
-We should stress here that the kind of Nambu brackets derived in this paper and also in \cite{sala_kurg} are different from the discrete brackets introduced in the classic paper of Nambu \cite{Nambu1973} since the former are infinite-dimensional analogues of the latter and do not satisfy the generalization of the Jacobi identity introduced for finite dimensional Nambu brackets in \cite{Takhtajan1994}.
+We should stress here that the kind of Nambu brackets discussed in this paper and also in \cite{sala_kurg} are different from the finite dimensional brackets introduced in the classic paper of Nambu \cite{Nambu1973} since the former are infinite-dimensional analogues of the latter and in general they do not satisfy the generalization of the Jacobi identity for Nambu brackets \cite{Takhtajan1994}.
 However this kind of infinite-dimensional Nambu-like brackets, introduced initially in \cite{blen_nevi}, are completely antisymmetric and describe dynamics in terms of the Hamiltonian and a second Hamiltonian-like functional which is a Casimir invariant.
-This provided, in the context of 2D hydrodynamics, a useful tool in constructing preserving algorithms \cite{salmon}, since the Hamiltonian and the Casimir invariant are conserved exactly up to machine precision if one makes sure that the discretization procedure retains the antisymmetry property.
-Hence it is of interest to derive the respective RMHD Nambu brackets as an initial step towards the construction of such Casimir preserving algorithms for plasma physics.
+This provided, in the context of 2D hydrodynamics, a useful tool for constructing preserving algorithms \cite{salmon}, since the Hamiltonian and the Casimir invariant are conserved exactly up to machine precision if one makes sure that the discretization procedure retains the antisymmetry property.
+Hence, it is of interest to derive the respective RMHD Nambu brackets as a step towards the construction of analogous Casimir preserving algorithms for plasma dynamics.